User Management Fields

 Here you can set the permissions for the agents.
 For a detailed descriptions of the available roles, please see User permissions at the beginning of this section.

 In the lower part you can assign a role to users who are not agents.
 This allows, for example, to define Queue supervisors or observers who do not begin to queue distributions lists.
-The first step is to choose an Application Suite user by clicking on the "add user link".
+The first step is to choose an UC Suite user by clicking on the "add user link".
 Select one or more users and the permission level you need.
 You can edit the Permissions later through the list in the main User's permissions page.

 The Camp-On queue